The Next-Gen 2026 Nissan Z Sports Cars Reviews

 Beneath its retro-modern exterior lies a 400-hp twin-turbo V-6 engine powering the rear wheels via a six-speed manual or nine-speed automatic transmission.
 Though it comes only with an automatic transmission, the NISMO Z variant adds another 20 horsepower to get the total to 420.

-Though its foundations are mostly taken from the last-generation 370Z, the new Z offers a more modern cabin and a more polished driving experience.
+Though its foundations are mainly from the last-generation 370Z, the new Z offers a more modern cabin and a more polished driving experience.
 Though the suspension tuning falls short when the Z is pushed to its cornering extremes, the handling is nice and the acceleration is fierce.

-Inside, the Z’s cockpit is true to the period, with a digital gauge display, a bigger infotainment screen, and modernised seats.
-Although not as spectacular as its major rival, the Toyota Supra, the Z’s low cost and passionate personality make it a deserving addition to Nissan’s lengthy history of inexpensive and enjoyable sports coupes.
+Inside, the Z’s cockpit is authentic to the period, with a digital gauge display, a bigger infotainment screen, and modernised seats.
+Although not as spectacular as its primary rival, the Toyota Supra, the Z’s low cost and passionate personality make it a deserving addition to Nissan’s lengthy history of inexpensive and enjoyable sports coupes.

 2026 Nissan Z Review

-The 2026 Nissan Z is a rear-wheel-drive sports car that is front-engined and is part of a lengthy line of sports cars with the same name that date back to the early 1970s.
+The 2026 Nissan Z is a front-engined, rear-wheel-drive sports car from the early 1970s.
+It is part of a lengthy line of sports cars with the same name.
 The 2023 model year saw the introduction of the most recent version, which retained the name “Z” but eliminated the numerous numbers.

-Its styling is reminiscent of the classic Z car; however, its modern cabin aesthetics, technology, and powerful twin-turbo V6 engine render it a car that is entirely in tune with the 21st century.
-We do not anticipate any significant modifications for the 2026 model year, as the Z was recently reintroduced.
+Its styling is reminiscent of the classic Z car; however, its modern cabin aesthetics, technology, and powerful twin-turbo V6 engine render it a vehicle entirely in tune with the 21st century.
+As the Z was recently reintroduced, we do not anticipate significant modifications for the 2026 model year.

-Nissan intends to reinstate the Nismo edition in 2024, in addition to implementing numerous enhancements that heighten the Z’s performance.
+Nissan intends to reinstate the Nismo edition in 2024 and implement numerous enhancements that heighten the Z’s performance.
 The brakes are larger, the steering is more direct and accurate, and the suspension is firmer.

 The 2026 Nissan Z Nismo is expected to provide a more dynamic driving experience than the standard car, which we believe is gentle enough to resemble a grand tourer rather than a traditional sports car, when equipped with exclusive Nismo alloy wheels and extra-grippy tires.

-The Nismo’s engine generates 420 horsepower and 384 lb-ft of torque, which represents a 20-hp and 34-lb-ft increase from other Z variants.
-Interestingly, the Nismo is not equipped with the optional six-speed manual transmission, despite the fact that the remainder of the Z range comes equipped with a nine-speed automatic transmission.
+The Nismo’s engine generates 420 horsepower and 384 lb-ft of torque, representing a 20-hp and 34-lb-ft increase from other Z variants.
+Interestingly, the Nismo is not equipped with the optional six-speed manual transmission, even though the remainder of the Z range comes equipped with a nine-speed automatic transmission.

 2026 Nissan Z News

 It is unlikely that Nissan would benefit from individuals posting images of the Z on social media platforms with captions such as “Wow, I finally get to see it!”
-Nissan sold 36,728 units of the 350Z in 2003, despite the fact that the Z, the most recent rear-wheel-drive car in a lengthy line of performance cars that dates back to the days of Datsun, should not have been a niche product.
-The numbers are now in the hundreds per quarter, which is partially due to the success that was achieved two decades ago.
+Nissan sold 36,728 units of the 350Z in 2003, even though the Z, the most recent rear-wheel-drive car in a lengthy line of performance cars that dates back to the days of Datsun, should not have been a niche product.
+The numbers are now in the hundreds per quarter, partially due to the success achieved two decades ago.

 The 2024 Z was frequently criticized for its outdated appearance, which was too similar to its 350Z and 370Z predecessors.
 However, the elder Z was both affordable and widely available.
-I am willing to wager that a significant number of the individuals who express dissatisfaction with the Z’s recycled components are also the same individuals who complain about the proliferation of touchscreen menus and the smudge-prone piano-black trim.
+I am willing to wager that many individuals who are dissatisfied with the Z’s recycled components also complain about the proliferation of touchscreen menus and the smudge-prone piano-black trim.

-However, if you believe that the new Z is feeling antiquated, I recommend that you examine it more closely and test drive a 1973 Datsun 240Z.
-Directly from Nissan’s Heritage Collection, that is what I did.
+However, if you believe that the new Z feels antiquated, I recommend that you examine it more closely and test drive a 1973 Datsun 240Z.
+I did this directly from Nissan’s Heritage Collection.

 Several vehicles were available for testing outside Nissan’s headquarters in Franklin, Tennessee, including a 1990 two-door Pathfinder and a 1982 long-bed pickup.
 However, I was particularly intrigued by the 240Z.
-This is the proto-Z, the original formula in its most basic form: six cylinders, manual transmission, and rear-wheel drive.
+The proto-Z is the original formula in its most basic form: six cylinders, manual transmission, and rear-wheel drive.
 The 240Z was undoubtedly a revelation during a time when emissions regulations stifled muscle vehicles.

 The 240Z’s acceleration on rain-slick country roads was sufficient to register traction, despite its mere 2,350 pounds and 150 horsepower.
 However, the perception of speed is merely a delusion caused by the Datsun’s diminutive size and the velocity of the passing road.
-I believed that I was exceeding my capabilities; however, I was unable to effectively pursue the F-350 at the front.
+I believed I was exceeding my capabilities, but could not effectively pursue the F-350 at the front.
 Additionally, he was operating a garbage trailer.

-The Bee Gees’ “Night Fever” was broadcasted on the FM radio at the perfect moment.
-It is difficult to fathom that this vehicle underwent a transformation into the Twin Turbo 300ZX, which boasts 300 horsepower and four-wheel drive, less than two decades later.
+The Bee Gees’ “Night Fever” was broadcast on the FM radio at the perfect moment.
+It is difficult to fathom that this vehicle transformed the Twin Turbo 300ZX, which boasts 300 horsepower and four-wheel drive, less than two decades later.

 READ NEXT: Next-Gen 2026 Nissan Sentra Compact Sedan Reviews

-I believe that the modern Z is so outdated because of this type of advancement.
+I believe the modern Z is outdated because of this type of advancement.
 It is truly an evolution from the 350Z, and it is possible that people now anticipate it to have 500 horsepower.
 However, for what objective?
-The Z manual accelerates to 60 mph in 4.1 seconds, which is only two tenths slower than the Toyota Supra’s manual.
+The Z manual accelerates to 60 mph in 4.1 seconds, only two-tenths slower than the Toyota Supra’s manual.
 In my experience, traction is a more significant constraint than horsepower, as I discovered upon transitioning from the 240Z to the 2024 Z.

-You have the option to halt the Z 1973 and then connect and execute in a composed manner.
-In a contemporary automobile, when this occurs, the rear tires explode as the wheels rotate, and the traction control companion emits smoke outside the school dance.
-Which is undoubtedly thrilling and demanding.
+You have the option to halt the Z 1973 and then connect and execute it composedly.
+In a contemporary automobile, when this occurs, the rear tires explode as the wheels rotate, and the traction control component emits smoke outside the school dance, which is undoubtedly thrilling and demanding.

 More than a trace of GT-R flavor is present in the Z now that it is turbocharged.
 However, the Z is more analogue, manual, and rear-drive, and is wilder in many respects.
 And it is significantly less expensive.

-In general, we refrain from discussing actual prices (as opposed to the official MSRP) because they are constantly fluctuating and are influenced by the vagaries of dealers and the passage of time.
+In general, we refrain from discussing actual prices (as opposed to the official MSRP) because they constantly fluctuate and are influenced by dealers’ vagaries and the passage of time.
 But I can assure you that there are new Zs available with advertised prices below $40,000 (some with manual transmissions), and you will never locate a Supra at a price that low.
 Supras are priced in the $60,000 range.

 In the Z, it is possible to roll down the window at 80 km/h without experiencing a jolt that would cause your eardrums to be sucked out of your cranium.
 Additionally, Supras lack an analogue tachometer for turbocharger turbine speed.

-It is possible that this is a component of the Z’s challenge: it is unable to contend with its most obvious competitors.
+This may be a component of the Z’s challenge: it cannot contend with its most obvious competitors.
 Although it appears to be a Supra on paper, the base price is comparable to that of a well-appointed Miata.
 Individuals are incapable of comprehending.
 However, they are intrigued.

-The valets appreciated the blue interior of the vehicle I returned to Nashville in, despite the fact that they were unable to operate it manually.
-Consequently, I was required to manually engage reverse gear.
+The valets appreciated the vehicle’s blue interior, but I returned to Nashville despite their inability to operate it manually.
+Consequently, I was required to manually engage the reverse gear.
 I express my gratitude to them for refraining from practicing at Z.

-Occasionally, the introduction of a classic vehicle by a car company can result in unintended consequences if the older product is more charismatic than the contemporary product.
+Occasionally, a car company’s introduction of a classic vehicle can result in unintended consequences if the older product is more charismatic than the contemporary product.

-However, this is not the case with the Z. When operating a 1973 240Z, one can observe the vehicle’s present DNA, but they are unable to overlook its historical association with a road that is no longer in existence.
-The new Z generates the appropriate noises and delivers the appropriate feedback through the steering wheel and seats at a significantly faster pace.
+However, this is not the case with the Z. When operating a 1973 240Z, one can observe the vehicle’s present DNA, but one cannot overlook its historical association with a no longer existing road.
+The new Z generates the appropriate noises and delivers the appropriate feedback through the steering wheel and seats significantly faster.
 Additionally, it is more secure.
 Additionally, it is more comfortable.
-I believe that this product should be more than just a niche item; however, I believe that it is challenging to be a Z in the universe of Rogue.
+I believe this product should be more than just a niche item; however, it is challenging to be a Z in the universe of Rogue.

 This is a rare breed of automobile, as it is a high-performance vehicle with a half-century of history.
-911, Mustang, and Corvette.
-There is a limited number of examples.
-The Z’s future is far from certain, especially in light of Nissan’s ongoing efforts.
+There are a limited number of examples, including 911, Mustang, and Corvette.
+The Z’s future is uncertain, especially considering Nissan’s ongoing efforts.

-I am at a loss for words, except to suggest that if you are contemplating a sports car within the $40,000 price range and have dismissed the Z, you should reevaluate your options.
-Streets become more captivating when they are adorned with a Z, and not just any ordinary street.
+I am at a loss for words, except that if you are contemplating a sports car within the $40,000 price range and have dismissed the Z, you should reevaluate your options.
+Streets become more captivating when adorned with a Z, not just any ordinary street.

 The 2026 Nissan Z performance and appearance of the 2025 model are anticipated to remain unchanged, following a revision in 2024 that included the introduction of the Z NISMO and Z Heritage trims.